-PREPPING FOR A DIAL TESTING FOCUS GROUP It was baseball icon Roger Maris who said, "You hit home runs not by chance but by preparation."
+PREPPING FOR A DIAL TESTING FOCUS GROUP

+It was baseball icon Roger Maris who said, "You hit home runs not by chance but by preparation."
 In much the same manner, hitting it out of the park with your dial testing takes a good amount of preparation as well.

-Dialsmith's Vice President of Client Services, Eric Alzuhn, has run hundreds of dial testing groups all over the world, so we asked him for his list of "Must Do's" when preparing to run one of his dial testing focus groups: - Make sure you have enough dials with you for the maximum number of respondents you'll seat.
+Dialsmith Executive VP Eric Alzuhn has run hundreds of dial testing groups all over the world.
+We asked Eric to share with us his list of Must Do's when prepping for an upcoming dial testing focus group: - Make sure you have enough dials with you for the maximum number of respondents you'll seat.
 Then be sure to bring along a few spare dials just in case. - Any digital media that you're testing should be in either .MP4 or .WMV format.
 These formats are optimal for the MtM overlay deliverable.
 Also, include one second of black (or silence for audio) at the beginning and end of the media segment as a buffer. - Understand exactly what data deliverables and formats your client needs, and make sure you clearly communicate these requirements to your technical consultant, if applicable. - Make sure your focus group facility room is equipped with a cable pass through between the respondent and viewing rooms.
-This allows you to easily set up your client monitor(s) for real time viewing of MtM results. - Be sure your project requirements stipulate and address any custom audio/visual requests from the client.
+This allows you to easily set up your client monitor(s) for real-time viewing of MtM results. - Be sure your project requirements stipulate and address any custom audio/visual requests from the client.

-ADVERTISING & MESSAGE RESEARCH

-Perception Analyzer Dials Deliver Unexpected Result in Political Ad Study

-IN BRIEF

-Researchers from The Project on Race in Political Communications turn to dial testing to try to understand how political candidates construct racebased appeals in advertisements and what effect those appeals potentially have on voters.
+ADVERTISING & MESSAGE RESEARCH Perception Analyzer Dials Deliver Unexpected Result in Political Ad Study IN BRIEF Researchers from The Project on Race in Political Communications turn to dial testing to try to understand how political candidates construct race-based appeals in advertisements and what effect those appeals potentially have on voters.
 RESEARCHERS Dr. Charlton McIlwain, Associate Professor of Media, Culture and Communication, New York University (NYU) and Dr. Stephen Maynord Caliendo, Associate Professor of Political Science, North Central College; both are Directors at The Project on Race in Political Communication OBJECTIVE Determine if race-based content in a political ad has an impact on participants' perception of a candidate.

 SOLUTION Drs.
 McIlwain and Caliendo used the Personal Analyzer dials to test with more than 100 participants, asking them to continuously rate-on a 100-point likeability scale-one of the three political ads with varying degrees of race-based content.
 RESULTS With the MtM results, McIlwain and Caliendo were able to determine each participant's sentiment at the moment race-based content was introduced.
 They found that in both conditions, implicit and explicit, the participants overall rated the candidate more negatively when race-based content was introduced in the ad.
 Based on the MtM data, they found that a candidate received an even more negative rating from participants viewing ads with implicit race-based content in comparison to viewing ads with explicit content.
-"The dial results showed clearly that there are a lot of complicated and sophisticated things going on over the course of an ad that have an impact on where people end up.
-We were able to see the movement (of the dial result lines) at precise moments-the clear static lines and then the stark point where the candidates' ratings start to fall."
+"The dial results showed clearly that there are a lot of complicated and sophisticated things going on over the course of an ad.
+We were able to see the movement (of the dial result lines) at precise moments-the clear static lines and then the stark point where the candidate's ratings start to fall."
 Dr. Charlton McIlwain, Associate Professor of Media, Culture and Communication, New York University